-Nicolas Forget,^{} Sune Lauth Gadegaard, Lars Relund Nielsen Department of Economics and Business Economics, School of Business and Social Sciences, Aarhus University, Fuglesangs Allé 4, DK-8210 Aarhus V, Denmark
+Nicolas Forget, Sune Lauth Gadegaard, Lars Relund Nielsen

+Department of Economics and Business Economics, School of Business and Social Sciences, Aarhus University, Fuglesangs Allé 4, DK-8210 Aarhus V, Denmark

-August 4, 2021
+August, 2021

 Abstract: In this paper we propose a generic branch-and-bound algorithm for solving multi-objective integer linear programming problems.
-In the recent literature, competitive frameworks has been proposed for bi-objective 0-1 problems, and many of these frameworks rely on the use of the linear relaxation to obtain lower bound sets.
+In the recent literature, competitive frameworks has been proposed for biobjective 0-1 problems, and many of these frameworks rely on the use of the linear relaxation to obtain lower bound sets.
 When increasing the number of objective functions, however, the polyhedral structure of the linear relaxation becomes more complex, and consequently requires more computational effort to obtain.
 In this paper we overcome this obstacle by speeding up the computations.
-To do so, in each branching node we use information available from its farther node to warm-start a Bensons-like algorithm.
+To do so, in each branching node we use information available from its father node to warm-start a Bensons-like algorithm.
 We show that the proposed algorithm significantly reduces the CPU time of the framework on several different problem classes with three, four and five objective functions.
 Moreover, we point out difficulties that arise when non-binary integer variables are introduced in the models, and test our algorithm on problem that contains non-binary integer variables too.

-Keywords: multi-objective optimization; multi-objective branch-and-bound; combinatorial optimization; linear relaxation; warm-starting
+Keywords: multiple objective programming; branch and bound; combinatorial optimization; linear relaxation; warm-starting.